defitech/ReadAloud.rb/README.md

 # ReadAloud.rb

-MacRuby port and evolution of the original ReadAloud tool.
+A tiny tool to help reading aloud selected text in OSX.
+MacRuby port and evolution of the original [ReadAloud](https://github.com/defitech/ReadAloud) tool.

 ## TODO: contents